schreifels/vscode-quick-open-related-files/README.md

 ### Configuration

-There are a couple options to customize how the extension manipulates the current path before pre-populating the quick pick menu.
+There are a couple options to customize how the extension manipulates the current path before pre-populating the quick open menu.
 See the `contributes.configuration` section of the `package.json` file for more details.

 ## For developers